stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 }
 ```

 Right-click the MWE2 file and run it.
-You should see a `langium` folder appear in your project, with corresponding `.langium` grammar files which you can put into your `src/language/` folder of the Langium project.
+You should see a `langium` folder appear in your project, with corresponding `.langium` grammar files which you can put into your `src/language/` folder of the Langium project in VSCode.

 Make sure the grammars names match up between your projects, otherwise you will have to manually refactor the conflicts.

 ## Interpretation with Langium